taki1997/python/readme.txt

-my name is taki,see you.
+my name is taki
+see you
+i love you